Battering Ram Used In Home Search of Mesa County Clerk Supporter

 Now four homes have been searched, phones and computers seized as part of a criminal investigation by the FBI, Colorado Attorney General and the Mesa County District Attorney.
 Bishop said she supports Peters and says she has had nothing to do with Boebert since last year.

 “This is not what we do in America.
 We don’t silence people like this.
-We don’t shut them down because of what they are saying and we certainly don’t criminalize and terrorize them, not in America,” said Bishop with tears in her eyes.MORE NEWS: 'Heartbroken': Doctors Concerned About Trajectory Of COVID As Surge Continues, Hospitals At Or Beyond Capacity
+We don’t shut them down because of what they are saying and we certainly don’t criminalize and terrorize them, not in America,” said Bishop with tears in her eyes.MORE NEWS: 'Really Need That Moisture': Colorado Climatologist Concerned About Less-Than-Average Snowpack For Mountains

 The Colorado Attorney General’s Office released a statement reading, “We dispute how some have characterized the law enforcement action carried out earlier this week in Mesa and Garfield Counties.
 This judicially authorized search was executed in a professional and lawful manner.”